Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Summary and discussion

 Up to now, this observation concerns a geometric property in the distribution of ions throughout the system, that leaves open questions concerning its origin and its significance with respect to the observed effect on the Raman spectra measured on the experimental samples.
 The main question on its origin concerns the role of the shape anisotropy of the ions in transferring the information on the state of the interface deep into the IL bulk.
-The main question on the relevance of the geometric property concerns whether this correlation among virtual dipoles can alter the vibrational properties of the ionic liquid.
-The mechanism joining the geometric correlation with the change of Raman frequences has to respect the fact that the average electric field well inside the ionic liquid vanishes, independently from the charge on the electrode.
-This fact, however, does not prevent changes in the average {\it square amplitude} of the fluctuating electric field inside the ionic liquid, that could indeed give origin to the observed change of vibratioal frequences.
+The remaining question on the relevance of the geometric property concerns whether this correlation among virtual dipoles can alter the vibrational properties of the ionic liquid.
+The mechanism joining the geometric correlation with the change of Raman spectroscopic properties has to respect the fact that the average electric field well inside the ionic liquid vanishes, independently from the charge on the electrode.
+This fact, however, does not prevent changes in the average {\it square amplitude} of the fluctuating electric field inside the ionic liquid, that could indeed give origin to the observed change of vibrational frequencies.
+A preliminary investigation of this scenario by MD did not provide a definite answer, since the effect is likely to be small and acquiring sufficient statistics requires a very intensive effort.

-Because of these open questions that are currently being investigated, the present document represents a report on work in progress, that will be followed by a full manuscriprit on the comprehensive investigation of the [bmim][NTf$_2$] / graphite interface and on the hidden correlations in the distribution of ions arising upon chaarging the electrodes.
+Because of these open questions that are currently being investigated, the present document represents a report on work in progress, that will be followed by a full manuscript on the comprehensive investigation of the [bmim][NTf$_2$] / graphite interface and on the hidden correlations in the distribution of ions arising upon charging the electrodes.

+Further considerations that will be explored during later stages of our investigations are as follows.
+Long range correlations imply that the two electrodes in simulated planar capacitors are likely to interact up to the largest sizes that are practically achievable right now by computer simulation, affecting any estimate of properties that depend on the spatial distribution and orientation of the ions.
+This problem enhances the appeal of single-electrode schemes like the one introduced in Ref.~\onlinecite{eletransf}, in which a unique spherical electrode surrounds the pool of electrolyte, whose thermodynamic state is controlled by adopting the grand canonical simulation approach.

+The observation of a peculiar geometric property that conveys information on polarisation from the interface to deep into the bulk electrolyte is reminiscent of the role of the Berry phase in ab-initio investigations of polarisation in ferroelectric crystals.\cite{raffaele} Although the Berry phase is, to our knowledge, an exclusively quantum mechanical feature, it might be worth exploring the analogy with the long range correlations highlighted in the present study.